growthbook/growthbook/README.md

 For production, we recommend using MongoDB Atlas or another fully managed service.
 The Growth Book app only stores meta info and aggregate stats, so the size of MongoDB should stay comfortably within the free tier for most deployments.

+### S3

+S3 is used to store uploaded experiment screenshots.
+We support multiple ways of providing credentials with the following order of precedence:

+1. Environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (on dev, add to `packages/back-end/.env.local`)
+2. Shared credentials file `~/.aws/credentials`
+3. ECS credentials provider or EC2 instance IAM role (when deployed to AWS)

 ### Email